 Celebrate Progress

-When cycle time improves, acknowledge it publicly.
-"We shipped 40% faster this month" is motivating.
-Teams that see the impact of their efforts continue investing in process improvement.
+When cycle time drops, call it out.
+"We shipped 40% faster this month" is real fuel.
+Teams that see results keep pushing.

 Regular Review of Outliers